 Each material on the earth will face a serious weakness as it is exposed to fire for some duration.
 Thus, it is same goes to the steel; it will lose its structural strength at elevated temperature.
 Thus, the main function of intumescent coating is to protect the steel up to two hours, where it can give ample time for evacuate and rescue process if there is any fire accident happens.
 Moreover, the intumescent coating also act as thermal insulation for a building, as it is can help to resist the fire spread to another building if the adjacent building is on fire.
 Thus the bonding strength between the substrate and the polymer is a fundamental aspect in intumescent coating.
-Poor bonding between the coating and the substrate will lead to unprotected steel substrate due to char fall off.
-As the result its increase the speed of heat transfers to steel substrate.
+Poor bonding between the coating and the substrate will lead to unprotected steel substrate.
 A strong bonding of intumescent coating is desired to form a good protective char layer for steel substrate.
 Moreover, intumescent coating is a requirement of building regulation in many countries.
 Hence, this phenomena lead to the grows of intumescent coating technology nowadays